Skip to main content

 Book the Life in the UK test — GOV.UK The official booking page — where you enter your ID details when reserving your slot.

 The simplest rule: use your passport if you have one.
-If not, your BRP.
-Double-check the name matches your booking, and check it has not expired.
+If not, and you hold a pre-2025 physical BRP, that is also accepted — but check it has not expired.
+If you arrived after end of 2024 and only have an eVisa, you need your passport.
+Double-check the name on your ID matches your booking exactly.
 That covers the most common ID issues at the test centre.

 Ready to put this into practice?